dotnet/corefx/Documentation/project-docs/glossary.md

 **Also referred to as**: WPF, Avalon

 Introduced in .NET Framework 3.0, Windows Presentation Foundation (WPF) was a new API for creating desktop applications.
 Like Windows Forms, WPF is event-driven.
 However, instead of using GDI/GDI+ for drawing applications, WPF used DirectX.
 Using DirectX allowed WPF applications to use the GPU for rendering, freeing the CPU for other tasks.
-WPF also introduced XAML (which would become the corner-stone of Microsoft GUI logic).
+WPF also introduced XAML, an XML-based language which allows a declarative way to describe user interfaces and data binding to models (XAML is used by Silverlight, UWP, and Xamarin as well).

 The .NET platform currently doesn't contain a cross-platform XAML-based UI stack.
 There are, however, various community projects in that space: